ambernettech/chefdk-fundamentals/scene_06.md

 9
 -

 Testing tools provide automated ways to ensure that the code we write accomplishes its intended goal.
-It also helps us understand the intent of our code by providing executable documentation - as tests are able to run in virtualized environments.
-We add new cookbook features and write tests to preserve this functionality so that when we - or anyone else on the team - returns to a cookbook tomorrow (or in a few months) to make additional changes we are certain we don't accidently break something.
+It also helps us understand the intent of our code by providing executable documentation.
+We add new cookbook features and write tests to preserve this functionality.
+This provides us - or anyone else on the team - the ability to make new changes with a less likely chance of breaking something.
+Whether returning to the cookbook code tomorrow or in six months.

 -
 10